Calin Gavriliuc: Engine Programmer

 This diagram shows how a surface is interpolated between two vertices with varying density values.

-This, following the interpolation code, will achieve the smoothing explained above:
+The following interpolation code, will achieve the smoothing shown above:

-Now that we have our data container, and a method to act on that data, we need to fill it with the data it requires to function.
+Now that we have our data container, and a method to convert that data to a mesh, we need to populate the container with data.
 Upon being requested, the chunk’s density values are generated and the chunk goes through a two-step process of executing the marching cubes algorithm and mesh construction.

+With this system, we needed to be careful when modifying shared nodes between chunks.
 An example of where one would need to be careful with duplication of data is deformation.
-Say if you were on the corner of several chunks sharing an edge, and you altered the density values of each of those chunks at different rates, that would break the idea that the values were duplicated.
+If you deform on the corner of several chunks sharing an edge at inconsistent rates, that would break the consistency of the duplicated values.
 What results visually is a tearing effect, a gap in between the chunks.
 This requires additional attention to the synchronicity of the logic operating on the voxel data.

-- Requirement of having to edit chunk edges only when all neighboring chunks are loaded
+Duplicated edge data also comes with the requirement of having to edit chunk edges only when all neighboring chunks are loaded as well.

 Now that we can generate chunks that also look like interesting terrain, we need a way to selectively pick which chunks to load as to not overwhelm a user’s computer with generating an entire world and expecting it all to fit in their RAM.
 We call this chunk loading.
 Similarly, this is also applied to unloading chunks.